 Learning how to use citation management software can improve the efficiency of your research and save you hundreds of hours with papers that you'll write in the future!

-You can install Zotero as a plug-in to the Firefox web browser.
+You can install a Zotero plug-in that works with your web browser.
 When you visit a web page that you'd like to use in your research, Zotero lets you take a snapshot of the web page, locate and download the full-text of the article that is represented by the web page, and capture a properly-formatted citation to its source.
-Zotero also includes a plug-in for Microsoft Word and OpenOffice that allows you to insert citations by dragging-and-dropping them into the document and create a bibliography at the end of the paper.
+Zotero also includes a plug-in for Microsoft Word and LibreOffice (and now with Google Docs!) that allows you to insert citations by dragging-and-dropping them into the document and create a bibliography at the end of the paper.
 For most sources, you can do this automatically by simply clicking a few buttons.

 How does Zotero work?
-The "Meet Zotero" series of short videos (credit: Luke Gaudreau) will walk you through how to download and use Zotero.
-Links to the videos, their timings, and learning outcomes are listed below.
+The series of short videos linked in this guide will walk you through how to download and use Zotero.

 Do you want to share your citations or collaborate with others online?
 Create an account and log on to Zotero Groups, where you can create and share citations in three different types of groups: